Thank you, Scott Shannon, and thanks to all of you for being with us.

 For example, Judge Justice Amy Coney Barrett and her concurring opinion agreed with even the three liberals on this case.

-And that is that that states can just randomly say, oh, we're going to kick you off the court.
+And that is that states can just randomly say, oh, we're going to kick you off the court.

 Well, it would have been chaos.

-Maybe I'm not talking about me.
+And him, maybe I'm not talking about me.

 I'm saying somebody running for president.

-And it could be in the case of me, I'm leading both the Republican Party.
+And it could be in the case of me, I'm leading both the Republican Party, and I think she's probably gone now from what I hear.

-I mean I've just seen some of the great legal scholars are agreeing with it.
+I mean, I've just seen some of the great legal scholars are agreeing with it.

-Because otherwise you would have had all these people if they were your opponent, if they were, let's say, in this case if they were a Democrat state, uh or a blue state as they call it affectionately.
+And I think it unifies the country, because otherwise you would have had all these people if they were your opponent, if they were, let's say, in this case, if they were a Democrat state or a blue state, as they call it affectionately.

-But if they were Democrats or something, they would just challenge you and you'd have a a lot of states challenging you couldn't you couldn't run a country that way.
+But if they were Democrats or something, they would just challenge you.

-So they took everything off the table, a very strong decision actually.
+So they took everything off the table, a very strong decision, actually.

 Everything is off the table, and they just don't have the right to do that.